 But a good bankruptcy lawyer will be able to help you understand exactly why you need their services.
 As well as why other options simply are no longer on the table, and what must change for them to have been on the table.

-How Long Have You Been Working on Bankruptcy Cases?
+2. How Long Have You Been a Bankruptcy Lawyer?

 The next thing you should do after gauging whether this is someone who is earnestly looking to help their clients.
 Or if they are someone who is just looking to pick up leads.
 You need to figure out just how experienced they are.